Crock Pot Sweet Chili BBQ Kielbasa is a 3 ingredient gluten-free appetizer recipe that couldn't be simpler. Perfect for parties and game day!

-Little smokies or, if we’re feeling bold – cocktail weenies – are or at least were a staple at all social gatherings that I attended growing up here in the Midwest.
 Christmas party ➡️ crock pot full of cocktail weenies.
 Church potluck ➡️ giant vat of little smokies.
-Graduation party ➡️ ok you get the idea.
-No meat-eating person I know can resist a tiny hotdog on a stick coated in bubbling BBQ sauce, right?
-I mean they’re too adorable to turn down!
+Graduation party ➡️ you get the idea.
+No meat-eating person I know could resist a tiny hotdog on a stick coated in bubbling BBQ sauce.

-My Mom always has a bunch of appetizers out on holidays to nibble on before the big meal – chips and guacamole, meats and cheeses, hummus and crudites, a pickle and olive platter – and now we’ve got Crock Pot Sweet Chili Kielbasa to add to the mix!
-This three, yes THREE, ingredient appetizer recipe is perfect to have bubbling on the countertop with a bowl of toothpicks nearby so everyone can snag a bite or 17 as they’re walking by.
+My Mom always has a bunch of appetizers out on holidays to nibble on before the big meal – chips and guacamole, meats and cheeses, hummus and crudites, a pickle and olive platter – and now we’ve got Crock Pot Sweet Chili Kielbasa to add to the mix.

-This recipe is great for holidays and parties, but PERFECT for game day when you want a salty/spicy/sweet bite to eat in between plays that will compliment the cold drink in your hand.
+This recipe is great for holidays and parties, but also perfect for game day when you want a salty/spicy/sweet bite to eat in between plays that will compliment the cold drink in your hand.
 Game day, holidays, any day is a good day to get this seriously simple and mouthwatering gluten-free appetizer recipe ready!

-Next, stir together 1 cup each sweet chili sauce and your favorite BBQ sauce then pour over the kielbasa and stir to combine.
-I like Grama’s Sweet Chili Sauce, Sky Valley Sweet Chili Sauce, Frank’s Sweet Chili Sauce, and A Taste of Thai Sweet Chili Sauce, in that order. :) What can I say, I like sweet chili sauce!
+I like Grama’s Sweet Chili Sauce, Sky Valley Sweet Chili Sauce, Frank’s Sweet Chili Sauce, and A Taste of Thai Sweet Chili Sauce, in that order.
+What can I say, I like sweet chili sauce!

 Cover then cook the kielbasa on low for 3 hours, or on high for 1-1/2 – 2 hours, or until the kielbasa are hot, then remove the lid and let the sauce thicken up for 10-15 minutes before serving with toothpicks.

-That’s all she wrote my friend – told you it doesn’t get easier than this recipe!
-Whether you serve this as a holiday nibble, game day app, or anything in between – enjoy!
+That’s all she wrote — told you it doesn’t get easier than this recipe!

 Ingredients